PabloMP2P/ClassyC/README.md

 # ClassyC
-A library for OOP in C that allows simple syntax for creating and using classes with polymorphism, inheritance, interfaces, events, automatic method registration and automatic destruction of objects and freeing of memory.
-ClassyC is an experimental and recreational project.
-It is not intended for production use.
+A library for OOP in C that allows simple syntax for creating and using classes with polymorphism, inheritance, interfaces, events, sync and async methods, automatic method registration and automatic destruction of objects and freeing of memory.

+ClassyC is an experimental and recreational library not intended for production use.
+Anything can change at any time.
+Use at your own risk.

 ## Creating a class
 1. **Include `ClassyC.h`.**